benahm/jquery.throwable/README.md

     * gravity: object {x:valueX,y:valueY}
-    * containment: define the limits where the object can be thrown default window you can specify custom containment by giving array [x1,y1,x2,y2]
+    * containment: define the limits where the object can be thrown default window parent the object will be contain inside the parent you can specify custom containment by giving array [x1,y1,x2,y2]
     * shape: define the shape of the object by default "box" and you can specify "circle"
     * drag: boolean to specify if the object will be draggable or not, by default true